tsnz/IsaacImitationLearning/readme.md

 # depending on what should be included / checked
 pip install -e .                                    # minimal installation pip install -e .["SIMPUB", "IMITATION_LEARNING"]    # full installation
-# or any other combination
+# or any combination
 ```

 ### 6. (Optional) IRXR
-Software used on MQ3 for teleoperation, for more information see IRXR repo
+Software that needs to be installed on the MQ3 for teleoperation and visualization.
+For more information see IRXR repo.
 ```
 cd ..
 git clone git@github.com:tsnz/IRXR-Unity.git